clbrge/svelte-proxied-store/README.md

 conditions in place to avoid an infinite loop (page subscribe to property 'x' -> proxy call the loading data for 'x' -> emit() after load -> the proxy has no correct stop conditions, etc).

+### svelte-ethers-store and svelte-web3

+The [svelte-ethers-store](https://www.npmjs.com/package/svelte-ethers-store) package demonstrates another advanced usage of the `svelte-proxied-store`.
+By leveraging the Proxy feature, it can provide a more powerful and flexible interface to interact with Ethereum smart contracts and the Ethereum network.

+The package has several advanced usages of Proxies:

+1. Dynamic sub-stores: By using a Proxy for the `makeEvmStores` function, the package creates and manages sub-stores dynamically based on the input name.
+This allows for creating multiple EVM store instances while sharing the same interface.

+2. Access control and validation: The Proxy traps in `makeEvmStores` help control access to properties and methods, ensuring that only valid store properties are accessed.
+This improves the robustness of the code by providing a clear and controlled interface.

+3. Lazy initialization of contract instances: The derived store for `contracts` is responsible for creating contract instances only when the EVM store is connected.
+By using a Proxy, the package can efficiently manage the state and initialization of contract instances, ensuring optimal resource usage.

+4. Custom subscription handling: The package forces a subscription on the `$contracts` store, ensuring that it's always defined via the Proxy.
+This helps maintain the correct state and behavior across different components.

+[svelte-web3](https://www.npmjs.com/package/svelte-web3) use similar advanced capabilities of the svelte-proxied-store package by utilizing Proxy features to provide a powerful and flexible interface for a different Ethereum lib.